equinor/ert/docs/reference/configuration/forward_model.rst

 ~~~~~~~~~~~~

 It is quite simple to *install* your own executables to be used as forward model
-job in ert, but some common jobs are distributed with the ert/libres
+job in ert, but some common jobs are distributed with the ert.
-distribution.

 see :doc:`../forward_models`